-The flavor is strong, and hotly aromatic.
-This is the strongest flavored ‘oregano’.
-It is the same species used for extraction of essential oils for ‘oil of oregano’.
-The flavour is so intense it will numb your tongue, but it tastes great especially when added to salads.
+The flavour is potent and hotly aromatic.
+This is the strongest flavoured, ‘oregano.’
+It is the same species used for the extraction of essential oils for ‘oil of oregano.’
+The flavour is so intense it will numb your tongue, but it tastes great, especially when added to salads.
 Greek oregano is good to add to any recipe where you would add common oregano if you want a stronger oregano flavour.

 A popular and medicinal use of Greek oregano is to make herbal tea with it.
 Simply add a fresh sprig or two of oregano to your cup and add hot water.